EnglishEnglish

 • more heat,

-• less efficient conductor use,
+• less efficient use of the conductor cross-section,

 • and more reason to think about conductor geometry.